Skip to main content

 The Myth of the Indispensable Founder

-If the business cannot function without your constant input, you haven’t built an asset.
-You’ve built a high-stress job that you happen to own.
+The trouble starts when you drag that hero energy into a scaling business.
+Indispensable is just another word for single point of failure.
+If the company can’t function without your constant input, you didn’t build an asset.
+You built a high-stress job you happen to own.

 Symptom 1: The Logic Lives Only in Your Head